Photo: Bella Bridesmaids Freehold/Marquee Studio

 Consider the Location

-Some couples have massive receptions, and others choose to have more intimate celebrations.
-Either way, it’s always an honor to receive an invite as a wedding guest!
+Some couples have massive receptions, and others choose more intimate celebrations.
+Either way, it’s always an honor to be invited as a wedding guest!

-So when the invite says cocktail wedding attire, you’ll want to show up looking your absolute best.
+So when the invite says cocktail wedding attire, you’ll want to look your absolute best.

-The cocktail wedding attire dress code works for all sorts of different venues, including beach wedding venues and grand ballrooms.
+The cocktail wedding attire dress code works for all sorts of different venues.
+That includes beach wedding venues and grand ballrooms.
 It’s also common for what you might think are more casual wedding venues, such as barns, gardens, or even someone’s backyard.

 When choosing a wedding outfit to wear, keep the location in mind.